University-Group/University-schedual/README.md

 Randomly selects N pairs of parents from the current population and produces N new chromosomes by performing a crossover operation on the pair of parents.
 Randomly selects N chromosomes from the current population and replaces them with new ones.
 The algorithm doesn't select chromosomes for replacement if it is among the best chromosomes in the population.
 And, these two operations are repeated until the best chromosome reaches a fitness value equal to 1 (meaning that all classes in the schedule meet the requirement).
 As mentioned before, the genetic algorithm keeps track of the M best chromosomes in the population, and guarantees that they are not going to be replaced while they are among the best chromosomes.

+# Note
+We have used the core of the project and added some attributes to the objects that are needed in our university secheduel.
+We also handled new soft constraints and change the fitness function depending on both hard and soft constraints.